zwets/sc2calc/README.md

     S:356Y               # What nt mutations give substitution ?>Y at 456?
     S:X356Y              # Same but errors is 456 is not X aa:S:X356Y           # Same but explicit about AA

+#### Licence

+sc2calc - SARS-CoV-2 genomic coordinate converter
+Copyright (C) 2021  Marco van Zwetselaar <io@zwets.it>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.